diegoami/DA_yelp_sentiment_analysis/README.md

 ### CONVERT REVIEWS TO CSV

-To make it easier to work with the dataset, we extract the relevant information about reviews into a CSV file, using the script
+To make it easier to work with the dataset, we extract the relevant information about reviews into a CSV file

 `python review_json_to_csv.py`

-This will save a `reviews.csv` into the target directory.
+This will produce a `reviews.csv` into the target directory.
-It is also available here: https://s3.eu-central-1.amazonaws.com/diegoamicabile-yelp/review.csv.tgz

 ### TRAIN MODEL

-In `config.yaml`, set up REVIEWS_USED to the amount of reviews you want to use for your model.
+In `config.yaml`, set REVIEWS_USED to the amount of reviews you want to use for your model.

 Then execute

 `python full_pipeline.py`